nginxinc/nginx-asg-sync/README.md

     * For Amazon Linux or CentOS/RHEL, run: `$ sudo rpm -i <package-name>.rpm`
     * For Ubuntu, run: `$ sudo dpkg -i <package-name>.deb`

-## Configuration
+### NGINX Plus Configuration

-As an example, we configure NGINX Plus to load balance two AWS Auto Scaling groups -- backend-group-one and backend-group-two.
-NGINX Plus routes requests to the appropriate Auto Scaling group based on the request URI:
+As an example, we configure NGINX Plus to load balance two groups of instances -- backend-group-one and backend-group-two.
+NGINX Plus routes requests to the appropriate group based on the request URI:

 * Requests for /backend-one go to Backend One group.
 * Requests for /backend-two go to Backend Two group.

 This example corresponds to [the diagram](#how-it-works) at the top of this README.

-### NGINX Plus Configuration

 ```nginx
 upstream backend-one {